apache/mesos/docs/persistent-volume.md

 found by querying the [/slaves](endpoints/master/slaves.md) master endpoint (under the `reserved_resources_full` key).

+The same information can also be found in the [/state](endpoints/slave/state.md) endpoint on the agent (under the `reserved_resources_full` key).
+The agent endpoint is useful to confirm if changes to persistent volumes have been propagated to the agent (which can fail in the event of network partition or master/agent restarts).

 ## Programming with Persistent Volumes

 Some suggestions to keep in mind when building applications that use persistent